samarit329/AnotherMe_Project/README.md

 Installing:

 - Clone the git repo into your designated folder.
-- Open the project with Android Studio
+- Open the the whole project with Android Studio
 - Connect the two Android phones via cable
 - Connect the Loomo robot via USB
 - Deploy the three apps on the two Android phones and the Loomo robot .